cattle-ops/terraform-aws-gitlab-runner/README.md

 ### GitLab runner cache

-By default the module creates a a cache for the runner in S3.
+By default the module creates a cache for the runner in S3.
 Old objects are automatically removed via a configurable life cycle policy on the bucket.

 Creation of the bucket can be disabled and managed outside this module.
 A good use case is for sharing the cache across multiple runners.
 For this purpose the cache is implemented as a sub module.
 For more details see the [cache module](https://github.com/npalm/terraform-aws-gitlab-runner/tree/develop/cache).
 An example implementation of this use case can be found in the [runner-public](https://github.com/npalm/terraform-aws-gitlab-runner/tree/__GIT_REF__/examples/runner-public) example.